Flux-Point-Studios/prorated-sub-service/TESTING.md

 2. Document the test results
 3. Prepare for mainnet deployment with production parameters

-For any issues or questions during testing, refer to the error messages in the cardano-cli output or contact the TALOS development team.
+For any issues or questions during testing, refer to the error messages in the cardano-cli output or contact the AGENT development team.

 ## Successful Subscription Creation on Testnet